 Is Overnight Parking Allowed at Kentucky Rest Areas?

 Yes, overnight parking is allowed at rest areas.
 KYTC has not adopted any rules prohibiting overnight parking.
 However, they have adopted a maximum four (4) hour time limit for staying at a rest area.
 But because rest areas are open 24 hours a day, you are welcome to arrive during night time hours and remain until you are rested well enough to resume driving safely.

-If you need to stay more than four hours, then we advise you remain in your vehicle and try to look like so tired that you cannot continue without more rest.
+If you need to stay more than four hours, then we advise you remain in your vehicle and act like someone who is too tired to continue driving.
 It’s highly unlikely rest area staff or law enforcement officers will force you to drive while tired.

 Is Sleeping in Your Vehicle Allowed in Kentucky Rest Areas?

 Yes, sleeping in your vehicle is allowed.
 KYTC has not adopted any rules prohibiting sleeping in vehicles.
 The State expects you to get adequate rest if necessary before continuing to drive along its highways.
 That’s part of what a rest area is for.

 Is Camping Permitted at Kentucky Rest Areas?